jesshohohoho/learnyloopy/UserGuide.md

 ![Figure_leaderboard](UserGuide_Fig/leaderboard.png)

-- To refresh the page, refer to the refresh button contain at the top-right of the interface.
+- To refresh the page, refer to the `refresh` button located at the top-right of the interface.

 <a id="guided-learning"></a>
 ## 👨‍🏫 Guided Learning

 Guided Learning is the platform where students can select tutors using a dedicated filtering system and submit feedback to generate tutors’ styles and ratings.
 Additionally, tutor registration is managed through this interface.

-To reach out this feature, click the icon of Forum as shown in the sidebar.
+To access this feature, click the icon below in the sidebar.

 <table>
   <tr>